 W = 0, R = 0 The data in the request message is written into a register as dictated by the address pointer.
 The same address point is then used to read back the data.
-The GCP Slave device SHOULD perform a true internal write followed by a true internal read rather than just echoing the data back.
 This command allows the GCP Master to verify that the correct values were written.
+See the requirement below this table.
 W = 0, R = 1 The data in the request message is written into a register.
 The response message has a return code but no data.
 W = 1, R = 0 The request message contains an address but no data.
 The response message contains data from the register at the specified address location.
 W = 1, R = 1 No reads or writes take place.
 The error codes are still valid and the GCP Slave returns a normal response.
 This operation is a null operation and may be used to test connectivity or address validity.